ReallyCare/reallycare.org/source/solutions/index.md

 A slick, automated way of managing your applicants and your whole recruitment workflow

+### Compliance and Workflow

+A flexible, completely integrated way of handling all your miscellaneous requirements like accident recording, complaint handling - and anything else you have a spreadsheet for!

 ## Point of Care

 A modern system for use at the Point of Care (or elsewhere).
 It can be used by